Shope papilloma virus: Modulation of host processes

 When Richard E. Shope began his research on SPV, little was known about the natural transmission of the virus vectors and interactions of the virus on its hosts.
 In the lab setting, Shope worked with the virus’ natural host, the cottontail rabbit.
-Particularly, he worked with the cottontails of Iowa and other western states of the United States.
-He worked with these species because it was discovered that SPV had a restricted geographic range and was confined to the high plains of the western United States.
+Particularly, he worked with the cottontails of Iowa and other western states of the United States because it was discovered that SPV had a restricted geographic range and was confined to the high plains of the western United States.
 Therefore, the major host species of SPV is the cottontail rabbit of the western United States.
 Cottontail rabbits in Shope's lab usually were infected with the virus through parasites such as rabbit ticks.
 When infected with SPV, hosts develop papillomas on hair-bearing skin, usually around the face and neck.
 Shope found through his research that rabbit epidermal cell transformation by SPV requires interaction with mesenchymal cells.
 It was further found that mesenchymal types support papillomatous transformation.
 Shope's research also investigated how vitamin A deficiencies or excess might affect host susceptibility to SPV.
-Shope found that deficiencies in vitamin A did not affect the relative growth of the papillomas, but in cases where there was excesses of vitamin A Shope papillomas were inhibited.
-Therefore, when SPV infects a host, vitamin A plays an important role in the host/virus interactions.
+Shope found that deficiencies in vitamin A did not affect the relative growth of the papillomas, but in cases where there were excesses of vitamin A, Shope papillomas were inhibited.

 Location in the host

 Fluorescent antibody study identified the locations of viral antigens in wild rabbit papillomas.
 They were present only in the nucleus of keratohyaline and keratinized layer cells, and not deeper down in proliferating epithelial cells.
 In domesticated rabbits, the viral antigens were present in much smaller quantity in only superficial, keratinized layers.
-The investigation proposed that the virus is only present in proliferating cell nuclei during early development, containing a deficient amount of proteins and mostly nucleic acid.
+The investigation proposed that the virus is only present in proliferating cell nuclei during early development, containing a deficient number of proteins and mostly nucleic acid.
 The proteins may be immunologically specific in order to keep its transmissibility, making it a masked virus.